cran-task-views/WebTechnologies/WebTechnologies.md

     We recommend using `r pkg("jsonlite", priority = "core")`.
-Check out the paper describing jsonlite by Jeroen Ooms <https://arxiv.org/abs/1403.2805>. `r pkg("jqr")` provides bindings for the fast JSON library, `r pkg("jq")`. `r pkg("jsonvalidate")` validates JSON against a schema using the “is-my-json-valid” Javascript library; `r pkg("ajv")` does the same using the ajv Javascript library. `r pkg("ndjson")`
+Check out the paper describing jsonlite by Jeroen Ooms <https://arxiv.org/abs/1403.2805>. `r pkg("jqr")` provides bindings for the fast JSON library, `r pkg("jq")`. `r pkg("jsonvalidate")` validates JSON against a schema using the "is-my-json-valid" Javascript library; `r pkg("ajv")` does the same using the ajv Javascript library. `r pkg("ndjson")`
-    supports the “ndjson”
+    supports the "ndjson"
     format.
   - *RSS/Atom*: `r pkg("feedeR")` can be used to parse RSS or Atom feeds. `r pkg("tidyRSS")` parses RSS, Atom XML/JSON and geoRSS into a tidy data.frame.